-In Brooklyn, the famous Dycker Heights Christmas light decorations are back and New York Off Road has shared with us a series of photographs they’ve taken on their explorations.
+In Brooklyn, the famous Dycker Heights Christmas light decorations are back.
 For a great alternative to the long lines of Manhattan’s department store window decorations, head over to South Brooklyn for a great annual tradition.

 Dyker Heights dates back to 1895; a man named Walter Johnson developed a strip of mansions on a hill in the current neighborhood.
 About half of these 150 mansions have been restored and still remain.
 The site of this row of mansions, along 11th avenue from 79th to 86th street is part of the center of the Christmas lights displays, with others extending to 9th and 12th avenues.